mithhra/EE782-Final-Project/README.md

 - Hybrid combines:
   - **linear stability**
   - **nonlinear expressiveness**
 - Result: better recall, better F1, same AUC as L1 baseline.
+- I also tried increasing the evaluation to 5-fold cross-validation for more robust estimates, but the computational cost rose sharply because the entire HDLSS pipeline had to run more frequently.
+With my resources, completing the full 5-fold setup wasn’t practical, although environments with stronger compute can handle it easily.

 ---